koenrane/KR-new-site/content/truthfulqa.md

 # TruthfulQA near-SOTA with a simple decision tree

-## Simple trick 1: Eliminate equivalent answers
+## Simple trick 1: Eliminate answers which imply other answers

 Multiple-choice questions have a unique correct answer.
 If there are semantically equivalent answers - or answers which would imply other answers are correct - those can't be the unique correct answer.
 For example: